-Although debatable, milk is generally nutritious and healthy for people.
-But sharing with a dog raises some eyebrows.
-Puppies drink it shortly after birth, but that doesn’t mean dairy is okay later in life.
+Milk is generally nutritious and healthy for people, but sharing with a dog often raises eyebrows.
+Puppies drink it shortly after birth, but is dairy appropriate for them later in life?

-The high protein, vitamins and minerals in milk needs to be weighed against the negatives.
-Lactose is a big factor.
-Consider that many dogs are intolerant because they may lack an enzyme to break down this type of sugar.
+Weigh milk’s high protein, vitamins and minerals against the downsides.
+Many dogs are actually lactose intolerant to a degree.
+They lack an enzyme to break down this type of sugar.

-Can I Give My Dog Milk?
+Can I Give My Dog Some Milk?
 Answer: Not Normally

-Many dogs are lactose-intolerant, while some aren’t fazed one bit by dairy consumption.
-Milk is not exactly toxic.
-You simply can’t know how your dog will react until their symptoms begin to surface.
+Lots of dogs are intolerant to milk, while some handle dairy consumption with ease.
+You simply can’t know how your dog will react until symptoms surface.
 Milk-Bone Dog Treats are more appropriate.
-Understand that feeding pure milk to your dog has the potential to cause digestive imbalances.
+Feeding pure milk to a pet dog has the potential to cause digestive imbalances.

 Esbilac’s Powder Milk Replacer is made specially for dogs and puppies.
-It’s much easier to digest and provides important vitamins and minerals.
-Sometimes this is necessary for dogs recovering from illness or surgery.
+It’s easier to digest and provides important nutrients.
+Sometimes this is necessary for animals recovering from illness or surgery.

-There’s also an similar and equally excellent weaning food product made just for puppies.
-So, you see, there are certain scenarios where a milk-like formula is appropriate for dogs.
+There’s a similar well-regarded weaning food product made just for puppies.
+So, you see, milk-like formulas can be beneficial for dogs under some scenarios.
 Most vets will agree.

 The Problem with Milk

-Lactose intolerance can cause vomiting and diarrhea (loose stools) among other gastrointestinal problems.
-If so, keep your dog well-hydrated by offering lots of fresh water.
-Pedialyte can also help for such an unfortunate episode.
+Lactose intolerance can cause vomiting and diarrhea among other gastrointestinal problems.
+If so, keep your dog hydrated by providing plenty of fresh water.
+Pedialyte also works wonders.

-Mild forms of lactose intolerance can also manifest in the form of gas.
-If your dog is gassy, you may hear rumbling sounds in their tummy.
-Dogs with gas may refuse to eat their food until the situation clears up.
+Mild intolerance may manifest in the form of gas.
+If your dog is gassy, expect to hear rumbling sounds in their tummy.
+Fido may refuse their food until the situation clears up.